Komal15agarwal/SI-2024-Cubesat-KA/README.md

-# **INTRODUCTION TO CUBESAT AND SATELLITE**<br>
+# **INTRODUCTION TO CUBESAT AND SATELLITE COMMUINICATION**<br>
 **My Journey through an Internship in Introduction to CubeSat and Satellite Commuincation**<br>

-**Embarking on an internship in Introduction to CubeSat and satellite communication has been an exhilarating journey filled with learning, challenges, and significant growth.
-Here's a glimpse into my experience and what I've gained from this transformative opportunity.**<br>
+Embarking on an internship in Introduction to CubeSat and satellite communication has been an exhilarating journey filled with learning, challenges, and significant growth.
+Here's a glimpse into my experience and what I've gained from this transformative opportunity. <br>

 ![Glimpse to Cubesat](https://www.cblelectronics.com/sites/default/files/2022-03/cubesat-00.jpg)
 # ABSTRACT